 The quad underwent similar optimization and testing with higher load cases because the quad is often horizontal to the body when walking, creating greater bending stress on the component.
 The first load case was a simple compression load case with 60 pounds of force being applied to the point of connection (Fig. 25).
 This load case was three orders of magnitude from the yield stress.
 For the second load test, the load was applied as if the quad was experiencing a step-up motion from the ladder.
 There were 50 pounds of force applied to the bottom connection point, and the hip mount point was restrained (Fig. 26).
 This test also experienced far less stress than ABS's yield strength.
-It is important to note for all of the FEA tests conducted, these are ideal loading conditions for a robot whose kinematic movements are being used to inform the design choices we make while engineering components.
+It is important to note for all of the FEA tests conducted, these are ideal loading conditions for a robot whose kinematic movements are being estimated.
+While the numbers are very promising right now, these are ballpark estimates being used to inform the design choices we make while engineering components.
 For further testing, we will create a full-scale leg prototype that will be used to test basic kinematic movements and we will perform tests to determine a baseline of allowable stress before failure.